apache/cordova-docs/docs/en/edge/guide/platforms/blackberry/upgrading.md

 1. **Download and extract the Cordova 2.9.0 source** to a **permanent folder location** on your hard drive (say to ~/Cordova-2.9.0)
 2. **Quit any running SDK tools**: Eclipse, Momentics and the like.
 3. **Navigate** to the directory where you put the downloaded source above, using a unix like terminal: **Terminal.app**, **Bash**, **Cygwin**, etc.
-4. **Create a new project**, as described in Blackberry Command-line Tools.
+4. **Create a new project**, as described in BlackBerry Command-line Tools.
 This becomes the home of your updated project.
 5. **Copy** your projects source from the old project's /www folder to the new project's /www folder
 6. **Update** the Cordova script reference in your **www/index.html** file (and any other files that contain the script reference) to point to the new **cordova.js** file